937-382-8020

 Dental Bone Grafting As it Applies to Wisdom Teeth Removal

 A wisdom teeth bone graft is uncommon but sometimes necessary.
 Most of our patients will not need it when having their wisdom teeth removed.
-If it should be necessary, understand that a wisdom teeth bone graft is a simple painless procedure that’s not nearly as scary as it sounds.
+If it should be necessary, understand that a wisdom teeth bone graft is a simple and painless procedure that’s not nearly as scary as it sounds.

 When a tooth is lost or extracted, there’s nothing stimulating the socket anymore, and the bone begins to deteriorate.
 This is why we advocate ASAP tooth replacement for missing teeth.
 However, wisdom teeth are the one form of tooth extraction for which we don’t suggest tooth replacement, so we have to use other means to preserve the jaw.